Imagine yourself backstage at a theatre.

 So, why are so many of us suddenly scared to wield this power?

 In this modern age, we’ve quickly swapped the public forums for the convenience of digital communication.
 And while this certainly has had its benefits, it’s also had the unfortunate consequence of turning public speaking from a tool humans had to use, to one that’s used by a select few, and avoided at all costs by the majority of others.

 But it doesn’t have to be this way.
-As someone that speaks on stage for a living, and that has delivered multiple TEDx talks around the world, I know first-hand just how impactful a speech can be.
+As someone that speaks on stage for a living, and who has delivered multiple TEDx talks around the world, I know first-hand just how powerful a speech can be.
 In fact, with so few willing to stand up and share their ideas publicly, speeches have once again become one of the most powerful ways to share ideas.

 Have an idea worth sharing yourself?
 Here are six of the most important lessons I’ve learned throughout my years as a public speaker.